Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 So I can now propose a revised structure of the Game Boy Camera save format since [Jeff Frohwein](https://www.devrs.com/gb/files/gbcam.txt) proposed the first one in the early 2000's.

-## Game Boy Camera save ram format by increasing adresses
+## Game Boy Camera save RAM format by increasing adresses

 - **0x00000-0x00FFF: the last image seen by the sensor (128x128 pixels, 256 tiles).
 The camera copies 0x0100-0x0EFF to memory slots when save is activated.
 The effective visual resolution is only 128x123 as indicated in the datasheet of the M64282FP sensor.
 The 5 "missing lines" at the bottom of each image always return the saturation voltage (which purpose, if any, is currently undocumented);**
 - **0x01000-0x010D8: Animation settings, Trippy H and minigames save area, see details:**